 Finding time for fitness can be tough.
 The key is making it convenient.
 Consider these practical suggestions.By Mayo Clinic Staff

 You know fitness is important for your health and well-being.
-And you want to get more active, but your days are a blur of work, household chores, errands, and time with family and friends.
+But, your days are a blur of work, household chores, errands, and time with family and friends.
 Setting aside enough time to sleep — let alone exercise — can be tough.

 So how can you find time for fitness?
 The key is to be flexible and make fitness a way of life.
 And remember all physical activity — not just formal exercise programs — adds up to a healthier you.

 - Wake up early.
-Get up 30 minutes earlier than you normally do and use the extra time to walk on your treadmill or take a brisk walk around the neighborhood.
+Get up a bit earlier than you normally do and use the extra time to walk on your treadmill or take a brisk walk around the neighborhood.

 - Be active while watching TV.
 Use hand weights, ride a stationary bike or do a stretching routine during your favorite shows.
 Get off the couch to change the channel or adjust the volume.